EQS-AFR: Energie AG Oberösterreich: Release of a Financial report

 Remarks:

-The Annual Financial Report (ESEF form) 2022/2023 of Energie AG Oberösterreich is now available for download at the company's website under
+The Annual Financial Report 2022/2023 of Energie AG Oberösterreich is now available for download at the company's website under

 20.12.2023 CET/CEST